Malafas/OpenRA/README.md

 Given all of the aspects refered previsouly we found RAID 50 to be the most fitting.
+So all we have to do now is implement this technology.

 ####Ok So...
 How?